unimarkup/specification/Middleend_Reference.md

 - `name` ...--not null text-- The name of the variable
 - `type` ...--not null text-- The type of the variable
 - `value` ...--text-- The value of the variable
+- `fallback-value` ...--text-- The value of the variable that is used if `variable` is empty, which can happen in multi-language context

 The primary key for this table is the `name` field.
 This means, that a variable is unique by its `name` independent of its type.